Bruno Latour: Pandora's Hope

 Pandora's Hope (1999) marks a return to the themes Latour explored in Science in Action and We Have Never Been Modern.
 It uses independent but thematically linked essays and case studies to question the authority and reliability of scientific knowledge.
-Latour uses a narrative, anecdotal approach in a number of the essays, describing his work with pedologists in the Amazon rainforest, the development of the pasteurization process, and the research of French atomic scientists at the outbreak of the Second World War.
+Latour uses a narrative, anecdotal approach in a number of the essays, describing his work with pedologists in the Amazon rainforest, the development of the pasteurisation process, and the research of French atomic scientists at the outbreak of the Second World War.
 Latour states that this specific, anecdotal approach to science studies is essential to gaining a full understanding of the discipline: "The only way to understand the reality of science studies is to follow what science studies do best, that is, paying close attention to the details of scientific practice" (p.
 24).
-Some authors have criticized Latour's methodology, including Katherine Pandora, a history of science professor at the University of Oklahoma.
+Some authors have criticised Latour's methodology, including Katherine Pandora, a history of science professor at the University of Oklahoma.
 In her review of Pandora's Hope, Katherine Pandora states:

 "[Latour's] writing can be stimulating, fresh and at times genuinely moving, but it can also display a distractingly mannered style in which a rococo zeal for compounding metaphors, examples, definitions and abstractions can frustrate even readers who approach his work with the best of intentions (notwithstanding the inclusion of a nine-page glossary of terms and liberal use of diagrams in an attempt to achieve the utmost clarity)".

 In addition to his epistemological concerns, Latour also explores the political dimension of science studies in Pandora's Hope.
 Two of the chapters draw on Plato's Gorgias as a means of investigating and highlighting the distinction between content and context.
 As Katherine Pandora states in her review:

 "It is hard not to be caught up in the author's obvious delight in deploying a classic work from antiquity to bring current concerns into sharper focus, following along as he manages to leave the reader with the impression that the protagonists Socrates and Callicles are not only in dialogue with each other but with Latour as well."

 Although Latour frames his discussion with a classical model, his examples of fraught political issues are all current and of continuing relevance: global warming, the spread of mad cow disease, and the carcinogenic effects of smoking are all mentioned at various points in Pandora's Hope.
 In Felix Stalder's article "Beyond constructivism: towards a realistic realism", he summarizes Latour's position on the political dimension of science studies as follows: "These scientific debates have been artificially kept open in order to render impossible any political action against these problems and those who profit from them".